WPJohnny-plugins/wp-featherlight-disabledbackup/README.md

 ## Description ##

 WP Featherlight Disabled is a fork of the original ultra-light WP Featherlight jQuery lightbox plugin.
 This plugin displays all standard WordPress images and galleries in a simple, minimalistic lightbox popup.
-Its total weight is about 6-7kb in CSS/JS.
+Its total weight is only 6-7kb in CSS/JS.

 - The original version loads the plugin CSS/JS globally and can be manually disabled per post via checkbox.
 - Mine is the opposite, plugin CSS/JS is only loaded if manually enabled per post via checkbox.